Blowtorch55/mastercard-api-java/README.md

-MasterCard Java SDK Readme:
+MasterCard Java SDK Readme

 -------------------------------------------------------------------------------------------

 Overview:

-MasterCard's Java SDK gives developers access to a host of powerful tools, including P2P Money transfers (MoneySend), locations of various merchants and ATMS (Locations), and the ability to detect potentially fraudulent transactions (Fraud Scoring).
+MasterCard's Java SDK gives developers access to a host of powerful tools, including P2P Money transfers (MoneySend), the ability to detect potentially fraudulent transactions (Fraud Scoring), and finding information about locally popular restaurants (Local Favorites).
 Calls to MasterCard's API are in accordance with OAuth 1.0 standards.

 -------------------------------------------------------------------------------------------